NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 *Above: View of Run Tab while the analysis is running.*
 <br><br>

-After the simulation is completed for a desgin alternative you can expand it to view the log messages from the individual measures.
+After the simulation is completed for a design alternative you can expand it to view the log messages from the individual measures.
 The number of not applicable, warning, and error messages for a design alternative can be inspected without expanding the design alternative.
 Reporting measure and EnergyPlus HTML files can be viewed by clicking the graph symbol.

 - There will be a short delay after the last simulation finishes before the progress bar displays "Analysis completed".
-- While the simulation is running you won't be able to swtich to other tabs.
+- While the simulation is running you won't be able to switch to other tabs.

 ![Run Tab post run](img/pat2/run_04.png)

-*Above: View of Run Tab after siulations are complete.*
+*Above: View of Run Tab after simulations are complete.*
 <br><br>
 ___________________